-'Fourth Term' was a US one of a pair of offensives by Major General Willis D. Crittenberger’s IV Corps of Lieutenant General Lucian K. Truscott’s 5th Army initially conceived to move the formations of the IV Corps, on the 5th Army’s left flank, to the north and therefore into line with Major General Geoffrey T. Keyes’s II Corps in preparation for 'Grapeshot' (4/11 February 1945).
+'Fourth Term' was a US one of a pair of offensives by Major General Willis D. Crittenberger’s IV Corps of Lieutenant General Lucian K. Truscott’s 5th Army initially conceived to move the formations of the IV Corps, on the 5th Army’s left flank, to the north in Italy and therefore into line with Major General Geoffrey T. Keyes’s II Corps in preparation for 'Grapeshot' (4/11 February 1945).

 The IV Corps' formations were, from west to east, Major General Edward M. Almond’s 92nd Division, General Euclides Zenóbio da Costa’s Brazilian 1st Division, Major General George P. Hays’s 10th Mountain Division and Major General Vernon E. Prichard’s 1st Armored Division.